-To get started, get your dough ready.
-If they’re store bought, there’s nothing to do but set them out.
+If you’re using store bought dough, there’s nothing to do but set it out.
 If you’re making the dough, just combine the ingredients, mix it into a dough ball, roll it out, and cut out round shapes.
 Very simple.

-Now just scoop some filling into the dough, fold over the dough, and crimp the edges together.
+Next, just scoop some filling into the dough, fold the dough over, and crimp the edges together.
 You might need to put a bit of water along the inside seam to hold it.

 Easy Beef Empanadas

 - 1 large baking potato cut into small cubes